Cactus graph

 In graph theory, a cactus (sometimes called a cactus tree) is a connected graph in which any two simple cycles have at most one vertex in common.
-Equivalently, it is a connected graph in which every edge belongs to at most one simple cycle, or (for nontrivial cactus) in which every block (maximal subgraph without a cut-vertex) is an edge or a cycle.
+Equivalently, it is a connected graph in which every edge belongs to at most one simple cycle, or (for nontrivial cacti) in which every block (maximal subgraph without a cut-vertex) is an edge or a cycle.

 Properties

 Cacti are outerplanar graphs.
 Every pseudotree is a cactus.
 A nontrivial graph is a cactus if and only if every block is either a simple cycle or a single edge.

 The family of graphs in which each component is a cactus is downwardly closed under graph minor operations.
 This graph family may be characterized by a single forbidden minor, the four-vertex diamond graph formed by removing an edge from the complete graph K4.

 Triangular cactus

 A triangular cactus is a special type of cactus graph such that each cycle has length three and each edge belongs to a cycle.
 For instance, the friendship graphs, graphs formed from a collection of triangles joined together at a single shared vertex, are triangular cacti.
 As well as being cactus graphs the triangular cacti are also block graphs and locally linear graphs.